 Singers table look like?
 The

-The above diagram illustrates an example split boundary between the rows keyed
+The preceding diagram illustrates an example split boundary between the rows keyed

 Singers(4), with the data from the resulting splits

 assigned to different servers.
-This means that as this table grows, it's
+As this table grows, it's

 possible for rows of